aria2/aria2/doc/manual-src/en/aria2c.rst

   oldest download result is removed from the front of the queue and new one is pushed to the back.
 Setting big number in this option may result high memory consumption after thousands of downloads.
 Specifying 0 means no download result is kept.
-Default:
+Note that unfinished downloads are kept in memory regardless of this option value.
+See :option:`--keep-unfinished-download-result` option.
-  ``1000``
+  Default: ``1000``

 .. option:: --max-mmap-limit=<SIZE>